Meet the animals found in the strangest places.

 Amphibians, like frogs, are pretty clever, they can slow down their metabolism in certain environmental situations, meaning they don't need to eat or drink for a long period of time - scientists think this is how 'Asda' survived the long journey.

 A nest of black widow spiders was found inside a bunch of grapes at a supermarket in Warwickshire.

-A spokesperson from Nuneaton and Warwickshire Wildlife Sanctuary, who are now looking after the arachnids, said the fruit had come from Mexico.
+A spokesperson from Nuneaton and Warwickshire Wildlife Sanctuary, which went on to look after the arachnids, said the fruit had come from Mexico.

 This little tabby cat decided to press 'paws' on daily life by taking up home in a six-inch gap in a wall in a house in Essex.